Timmiej93/FS17_T93_BulkSilo/README.md

 ### Roadmap
 **Features:**
+- **Most important one:** Adding a very sexy looking UI for ordering stuff, setting desired filllevel, etc..
+Could use help with this one!

 - Configurations when buying the silo.
 For example: Empty, 25% filled, 50%, 75%, 100%.
 - Buyable capacity upgrades (possibly per filltype)
 - Specify desired filllevel for midnight refill